Diltiazem Sandoz CD Extended release capsules (angina medicines)

 Some medicines may interfere with Diltiazem Sandoz CD capsules.
 These include:

-- Certain drugs used to treat prostate problems
+- theophylline (for asthma and other breathing problems)certain drugs used to treat prostate problems

 Diltiazem Sandoz CD capsules may themselves be affected, or they may affect how well these medicines work.
 You may need to take different amounts of your medicine, or you may need to take different medicines.
 Your doctor will advise you.